Hypersensitivity to chronoception

 What is chronoception hypersensitivity?

-Chronoceptive hypersensitivity is when a person is excessively sensitive to time.
+Chronoceptive hypersensitivity manifests as an excessive sensitivity to time.
 Adherence to strict, precise schedules can take up a lot of space in their lives.
-Someone living with this condition will find it difficult to wait, and will often be very rigid in their planning and time management.
+A person with this condition may struggle with waiting and often show significant rigidity in planning and time management.
 The discomfort they experience is real and can cause suffering.

 Why do many autistic people worry so much about the passage of time?

-Most autistic people have difficulty dealing with uncertainty and anticipating change.
-As a result, they have a strong need to plan and anticipate, which can lead to anxiety and pressure related to time, schedules and deadlines.
+Many autistic people struggle with managing uncertainty and anticipating change.
+They often feel a strong need to plan and organize their time, which can cause anxiety and significant pressure related to schedules and deadlines.

 Symptoms of time hypersensitivity